nils-soderman/motionbuilder-inbetweener/README.md

 1. Download the source code for the [latest release](https://github.com/nils-soderman/motionbuilder-inbetweener/releases/latest)
 2. Unzip it
 3. Drag and drop the *manual_installation/drag_n_drop_installer.py* onto MotionBuilder's viewport and select *Execute*
-4. You can now find the Inbetweener tool under the Animation menu at the top
+4. You can now find the Inbetweener tool under the Python Tools menu at the top

 ### Pipeline Integration